Paul O'Neill, Masterclass

 PASS, and the artist-run art center Simian are pleased to announce a masterclass with curator, theorist, and educator Paul O'Neill, the artistic director of Publics.

-This session is specifically designed for PhD students, artists, curators, and researchers who are looking to deepen their understanding of research methodologies, both in practice-based and more speculative theoretical contexts.
+This session is specifically designed for PhD students, artists, curators, and researchers looking to deepen their understanding of research methodologies in practice-based and more speculative theoretical contexts.
+(Max. number of participants: 15).

 As part of the class, you are encouraged to bring along a short text written by someone other than yourself (max.
 3 min reading time).
 This text should attempt to define a single term related to the methodology you are grappling with in your project.
-The text can be a poem, an extract from a novel, academic work, etc.—whatever resonates most with you.
-These texts will form the basis of a discussion, with a focus on how you are doing things rather than why or what you are doing.
+The text can be a poem, an extract from a novel, academic work, etc. – whatever resonates most with you.
+These texts will form the basis of a discussion, focusing on how you are doing things rather than why or what you are doing.

 The class will offer a balance of lectures, presentations, and interactive exercises, combining structured guidance with open, flexible exploration.
 This format will allow participants to engage deeply with their own and others’ research methods, providing a space for reflection and development.